 Learn Japanese – extensive lessons in the Japanese language, with reviews to check how much has been learned

 Learn Japanese Adventure – beginning Japanese, with pages about simple greetings, useful words, and some grammar.
 Written from a personal perspective.

-Learn Greek – if you want to learn modern Greek, this is an excellent course.
-Registration is free, and there are 105 lessons, from beginner to advanced level.
+Learn Greek – if you want to learn modern Greek, this is an excellent, if rather dated course.
+You can register free, and there are 105 lessons, from beginner to advanced level.
 These were originally a Greek by Radio course, but now have transcriptions and discussions forums online.